timescale/timescaledb-tune/README.md

 [TimescaleDB](//github.com/timescale/timescaledb) database to perform its best based on the host's resources such as memory and number of CPUs.
 It parses the existing `postgresql.conf` file to ensure that the TimescaleDB extension is appropriately installed and provides recommendations for memory, parallelism, WAL, and other settings.

 ### Getting started
-You need the Go runtime (1.10+) installed, then simply `go get` this repo:
+You need the Go runtime (1.12+) installed, then simply `go get` this repo:
 ```bash
 $ go get github.com/timescale/timescaledb-tune/cmd/timescaledb-tune
 ```

+It is also available as a binary package on a variety systems using Homebrew, `yum`, or `apt`.
+Search for `timescaledb-tools`.

 ### Using timescaledb-tune
 By default, `timescaledb-tune` attempts to locate your `postgresql.conf` file for parsing by using heuristics based on the operating system, so the simplest invocation would be:
 ```bash
 $ timescaledb-tune
 ```